-Small actions can make a big difference to your pipeline
+Small actions can make a big difference to your sales pipeline

 Of course, finding time to feed your pipeline is easier said than done.
 When you’re rushed off your feet delivering training, I imagine your marketing is one of the first things to slide.
 My advice is ‘little but often’ – consistency is the key here; just focusing on your pipeline for five minutes a day could make a big difference.

 To help you come up with a plan to consistently attract new business and repeat bookings to create a steady flow of work and income, I’ve put together my top tips for feeding your pipeline.

 Your mailing list can be a powerful tool when it comes to feeding your pipeline.
 The contact details you have on your mailing list are from people who have expressly given their consent for you to contact them about your business and your services.
 But unlike followers on social media, the list belongs to you.